TomasHubelbauer/spotify-slack-status/README.md

 run `chmod +x spotify-slack-status.sh` and then `./spotify-slack-status.sh`.

 It will update the status every minute and will set its expiration to five minutes.
+It will not update the status if it is not empty or already set to `:headphones:`, meaning it will not interfere with your lunch status or anything of the sort.

 The script that gave me the push to attempt my own version of this is here: https://gist.github.com/jgamblin/9701ed50398d138c65ead316b5d11b26